-Our BA II Plus guide is the ultimate list of some lesser-known, time-saving BA II Plus functions that you need to know for your CFA exam preparations, regardless of level.
+This Texas Instruments BA II Plus guide is the ultimate list of some lesser-known, time-saving calculator functions that you need to know for your CFA exam preparations, regardless of level.

-These tips and advice apply to both Texas Instruments’ BA II Plus & BA II Plus Professional calculator models.
+These tips and advice apply to both BA II Plus & BA II Plus Professional calculator models.
 It also assumes you already know the basics like calculating IRR, NPV and time value of money.

-I’ll start off with a discussion on which BA II Plus calculator I prefer (and why), moving on to the recommended calculator settings for CFA exams, then jumping into details of each function I found useful, before ending with the usual FAQ section.
+I’ll start off with a discussion on which calculator version I prefer (and why), moving on to the recommended calculator settings for CFA exams, then jumping into details of each function I found useful, before ending with the usual FAQ section.